zzxvir/myFirstGithub/README.md

 Learn Python the Hard Way
-Every day learns one exercise.
+Every day to learn one exercise from the book.
 =============